pombase/website/frontend/src/docs/faq/how-can-i-find-all-sequence-features-in-a-region-using-chromosome-coordinates.md

-You can also use the [advanced search](https://www.pombase.org/query) to retrieve genes in a region, but at present other sequence feature types are not include.
+You can also use the [advanced search](https://www.pombase.org/query) to retrieve genes in a region, but at present other sequence feature types are not included.
 Use the "Genome location" query.
 First, select a chromosome in the pulldown.
 You can then either add start and end coordinates to specify a region, or leave the "Restrict to region" boxes blank to retrieve all genes on the chromosome.